On this page

 How to access retatrutide today

-The only legal way to access retatrutide is through enrollment in a clinical trial.
+For nearly everyone, the only route is enrollment in a clinical trial.
 The TRIUMPH and TRANSCEND programs have sites across multiple countries.
 Trial listings can be found at ClinicalTrials.gov by searching "retatrutide" or "LY3437943."[6]

 For the focused legal-status breakdown, see Retatrutide Is Not Compoundable.